vtsuperdarn/superdarn-realtime-data/README.md

 ## File Structure

-### socket_server.py
+### run.py
 - Main entry point
+- Run in a shell to run in debug mode.
+Otherwise, start using the ``rt-data-sockets`` service

+### ``app``
+- ### socket_server.py
     - Handles starting the Flask Socket.IO server as well as starting the background tasks that listen to the radar sockets
+- ### models.py
+    - Where the database models are defined using Flask-SQLAlchemy's ORM
+- ### routes.py
+    - Where the Flask routes are defined
+- ### utils.py
+    - Helper functions
+- ### extensions.py
+    - Setup for Flask extensions
+- ### ``radar_connections``
+    - Functionality for connecting/disconnecting to SuperDARN radars

-### radar_client.py
+    - ### radar_client.py
         - Handles connecting/disconnecting to radar sockets and reading incoming packets
         - Currently, all radars other than the Canadian radars use the RadarClient for connections (standard socket protocol)

-### canada_connections.py
+    - ### canada_connections.py
         - Handles connecting/disconnecting to Canadian radars which use ZMQ sockets
         - ZMQ is a different socket protocol which is why these radars have to be handled differently
+- ### ``data_processing``
+    - Files related to processing data received from the radars

-### process_dmap.py
+    - ### process_dmap.py
         - Handles processing a DMAP packet as a JSON file
+    - ### process_echoes.py
+        - Handles extracting echoe from a DMAP packet
+        - Storing echoes in SQL database
+        - Averaging echoes over a scan

 ## Nginx Proxy Setup